Things to Do in Fort Tryon Park & Fort Washington Park with Kids

 Riverside Drive to Broadway between 192nd and Dyckman Streets

-Attend a free family festival While Fort Tryon Park regularly hosts free family fun for locals like yoga, martial arts and dance classes, there are a few big annual festivals that are worth the trek, like the Commemoration of the Battle of Fort Washington in November, which honors the park's important place in Revolutionary War history, and the Medieval Festival in the fall, one of our favorite family fests of the year.
+While Fort Tryon Park regularly hosts free family fun for locals like yoga, martial arts, and dance classes, there are a few big annual festivals that are worth the trek, like the Commemoration of the Battle of Fort Washington in November, which honors the park's important place in Revolutionary War history, and the Medieval Festival in the fall, one of our favorite family fests of the year.

 Fort Washington Park